aregsar/flask_samples/readme.md

 -

 The general form of the command for running with gunicorn is:
+-
-(venv)$ gunicorn -b 127.0.0.1:4000 <flask application instance container>:<flask application instance name>
+(venv)$ gunicorn -b 127.0.0.1:4000 [flask application instance container]:[flask application instance name]

+-
-where <flask application instance container> is a file or directory inside the project root.
+where [flask application instance container] is a file or directory inside the project root.
 If it is a file then it is the name of the file in which the app instance is created or the name of the file that imports the app instance.
-If it is a directory then it is the name of a python package directory where the app instance resides inside the __init__.py file
+If it is a directory then it is the name of a python package directory where the app instance resides inside the [__init__.py] file

 Example where the flask application instance named app is imported in a manage.py file.